eflorida/the-challenge/pages/posts/hello-world.md

 author: Erik
 ---

-Well, here we are.
-I’m spinning Black Pumas on the record player and drinking Mumm Napa Brut.
+<small>Well, here we are.
+I’m spinning Black Pumas on the record player and drinking Mumm Napa Brut.</small>

 <aside>
 If you aren’t a programmer the title may not be as obvious, but it’s the standard first thing you learn when learning a new language - how to output “Hello, World” using the language.
 One of many little quirks I appreciate about the history and industry that is software engineering.
 So it seemed like a good way to start here.